vvekic/go-dota2/README.md

 A go-steam plugin for Dota 2, consider it in alpha state.
 Functionality will be ported over from [node-dota2](https://github.com/RJacksonm1/node-dota2) over the coming weeks.

+## WARNING
+This code is still very much in flux.
+Consider the API unstable, and do not use it for any production apps at present.

 ## Initializing
 You must initialize go-dota2 with `dota2.New(steamClient)`, where `steamClient` is an instance of a go-steam client.